libigl/libigl/tutorial/tutorial.md

 Picking vertices and faces using the mouse is very common in geometry processing applications.
-While this might seem a simple operation, its implementation is not straighforward. libigl contains a function that solves this problem using the [Embree](https://software.intel.com/en-us/articles/embree-photo-realistic-ray-tracing-kernels) raycaster.
+While this might seem a simple operation, its implementation is not straighforward.
+Libigl contains a function that solves this problem using the [Embree](https://software.intel.com/en-us/articles/embree-photo-realistic-ray-tracing-kernels) raycaster.
 Its usage is demonstrated in [Example 607](607_Picking/main.cpp):